Paul Coventry: Challenge Cup Final appearances

 Paul Coventry played on the in Featherstone Rovers' 33–14 victory over Bradford Northern in the 1973 Challenge Cup Final during the 1972–73 season at Wembley Stadium, London on Saturday 12 May 1973, in front of a crowd of 72,395, a broken arm meant he didn't play in the 9–24 defeat by Warrington in the 1974 Challenge Cup Final.

 County Cup Final appearances

 Paul Coventry played as a substitute (replacing Chris Harding) in Featherstone Rovers' 7–23 defeat by Leeds in the 1970 Yorkshire Cup Final during the 1970–71 season, at Odsal Stadium, Bradford on Saturday 21 November 1970, and played at in the 12–16 defeat by Leeds in the 1976 Yorkshire Cup Final during the 1976–77 season, at Headingley, Leeds on Saturday 16 October 1976.

 Club career

 Paul Coventry made his début for the Featherstone Rovers on Saturday 19 September 1970, during his time at Wakefield Trinity he scored five 3-point tries, and four 4-point tries.

 Testimonial match

 Paul Coventry's benefit season/testimonial match at Featherstone Rovers took place during the 1981–82 season.

 Honoured at Featherstone Rovers

 Paul Coventry is a Featherstone Rovers Hall of Fame Inductee.

-Genealogical information

-Paul Coventry is the younger brother of the rugby league footballer who played in the 1970s for Castleford; John P. Coventry (birth registered during third ¼ in Pontefract district), and is the uncle of John Coventry's son, the rugby league who played in the 1990s and 2000s, for the Castleford Tigers, the Huddersfield Giants, Featherstone Rovers (three spells), and the Batley Bulldogs; James Coventry.